-Also known as the Battle of Osage and the Battle of Trading Post, this skirmish took place in Linn County, Kansas after General Price and his men had been defeated at Westport, Missouri on October 23rd.
+Also known as the Battle of Osage and the Battle of Trading Post, this skirmish took place in Linn County, Kansas, after General Price and his men had been defeated at Westport, Missouri, on October 23.
 They then began to make their way toward Fort Scott with its large supply depot.
 Along the way, the Confederates encountered Union troops under Major General Samuel R. Curtis and Major General Alfred Pleasonton around Kansas City, Missouri.
-Price and his men then withdrew south into Kansas and General Pleasanton pursued them to the Marais des Cygnes River.
+Price and his men then withdrew south into Kansas, and General Pleasanton pursued them to the Marais des Cygnes River.
 After an artillery bombardment that began around 4:00 am, Pleasonton’s men attacked furiously.
 Although outnumbered, they hit the Rebel line, forcing them to withdraw.
 Though unable to prevent the crossing or inflict serious damage on the Confederate forces, Pleasonton’s troopers did manage to capture prisoners and artillery.
 The number of casualties in the Union victory are unknown.

-Prices campaign ended on October 28, after the Battle of Newtonia, Missouri.
+Price’s campaign ended on October 28, after the Battle of Newtonia, Missouri.

-Compiled by Kathy Weiser-Alexander, updated August 2020.
+Compiled by Kathy Alexander/Legends of America, updated March 2022.